apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/index.md

 on the additional artifacts it requires, notably the [Azure Storage SDK for Java](https://github.com/Azure/azure-storage-java).

+To make it part of Apache Hadoop's default classpath, simply make sure that HADOOP_OPTIONAL_TOOLS in hadoop-env.sh has 'hadoop-azure' in the list.

 ## <a name="Features" />Features

 * Read and write data stored in an Azure Blob Storage account.